Wagon

 The

-Marks Family Wagon owned by 4th generation Marks, Kyra Vaughan Natho and Marla
+Marks Family Wagon owned by 4th generation Marks, Kyra Vaughan Natho and Marla Bundick

 Susik, was the original lone wagon that started with the first Salt Grass